 Another one of the most popular PPC agency pricing models is to charge based on a percentage of ad spend.
 Most agencies fall within a standard percentage range in this model.

 Some charge only 10% of ad spend while others shoot for 15%-20% of ad spend.

 But as a general rule, these pricing models make the agency’s payment dependent on your business’s actual ad spend budget.
 Which can be a good thing and a bad thing.
 So let’s take a look.

-One of the biggest pros for partnering with an agency that functions on a percentage of ad spend is that you can see how the growth of your account will scale your spending as well.
+One of this model’s biggest pros is that you can see how the growth of your account will scale your spending.

 If your agency is transparent with you when you first sign on, you should be shown some different pricing “tiers” for their clientele.

-This way you can see any increased expenses coming as you increase you ad spend and you can prepare accordingly.
+This way you can see any increased expenses and ad spend coming and prepare accordingly.